MicrosoftDocs/dataexplorer-docs/data-explorer/get-data-storage.md

 # Get data from Azure storage

 Data ingestion is the process used to load data records from one or more sources into a table in Azure Data Explorer.
 Once ingested, the data becomes available for query.
-In this article, you learn how to get data from Azure storage (ADLS Gen2 container or individual blobs) into either a new or existing table.
+In this article, you learn how to get data from Azure storage (ADLS Gen2 container, blob container, or individual blobs) into either a new or existing table.

 Ingestion can be done as a one-time operation, or as a continuous method.
-You can use both the new Get data experience or the ingestion wizard to perform one-time ingestion.
-For continuous ingestion, set up an [Event Grid ingestion pipeline](#create-continuous-ingestion) in the ingestion wizard that responds to new files in the source container and ingests qualifying data into your table.
+Continuous ingestion can be configured via portal only.

 For general information on data ingestion, see [Azure Data Explorer data ingestion overview](ingest-data-overview.md).